 Nah, probably not.

 But you’ll get used to it.
+And it will help you find direction in life.

 If you can simply get used to waking up early — not even love it — you’ll be well on your way to achieving whatever long-term goal your mornings serve.